kuldeepstechwork/Web3Market/README.md

 ## Acknowledgments

-I would like to express our gratitude to the open-source community for their valuable contributions and the developers behind the technologies i utilize in this project.
+I would like to express my gratitude to the open-source community for their valuable contributions and the developers behind the technologies i utilize in this project.

 Happy Learning!!